alephobjects/ohai-kit/README.md

 You can now add a URL to the project that would resolve to the `ohai_kit` application by editing the **myproject/urls.py** file and adding a _url_ line to it.
 Refer to the [Django URL functions](https://docs.djangoproject.com/en/dev/ref/urls/) for more information.

-For example, to have the ohai-kit application run under the url http://mywebsite.com/ohai-kit/ you can add the following line to **myproject/urls.py**

-` url(r'^ohai-kit/', include('ohai_kit.urls', namespace='ohai_kit')),`

-For turning the entire site into the ohai-kit application, add the following line instead :
+Please note however that Ohai-kit does not currently support being installed as a subdirectory such as '^ohai/'.
+You must set the URL for ohai-kit as the root directory of your website.
+This can be achieves by adding the following line to **myproject/urls.py** :

 ` url(r'^', include('ohai_kit.urls', namespace='ohai_kit')),`

-You should end up with a **myproject/urls.py** containing somthing similar to this :
+You should end up with a **myproject/urls.py** containing something similar to this :
 ```
 from django.conf.urls import patterns, include, url
 from django.contrib import admin